training.shoppinpal.com

 Architecting with Loopback

-We define loopback models for achieving multi tenancy, such that every Model passes through organization model and the data accessible is only specific to particular organization.
+We define for achieving multi tenancy, such that every Model passes through organization model and the data accessible is only specific to particular organization.

 We restrict access to all direct methods for each model and only make them accessible through organization model.
 This way, only org specific data could be returned.